 Connect with your inner joy and sense of purpose!

-Why a silent self-compassion retreat in nature?
+Why a silent self-compassion retreat?

 Who it is for?

 This retreat targets professionals and caregivers, such as psychologists, social workers, counsellors, occupational therapists, teachers, nurses, medical practitioners, coaches, yoga teachers and anyone else who is in a helping role.
-It is an opportunity to stop, to re-charge, to fill our cup so we can give back.
+It is an opportunity to stop, to recharge, to fill our cup so we can give back.

 This retreat is also for anyone who is interested in teaching Mindful Self-Compassion, and other mindfulness-based programs (MBP) such as Mindfulness-Based Stress Reduction.
 The five-day retreat meets the requirement to have attended a five-day, silent, teacher-led retreat to become a Mindful Self-Compassion Teacher.